 “I had a bad day, alright‽”

 “You had a bad day?” said his mother, snuffing out her cigarette in an overflowing ashtray while taking a swig of scotch from a plastic bottle.
 “What, did you have to clean up some liberal yuppie’s fancy spilled coffee?
 You’ve never had a hard day in your life.
-Try twenty years in a slaughter house, then talk to me.”
+Try twenty years in a slaughter house, then come talk to me about hard days.”

 “It wasn’t something stupid like that.
 I got fired, alright?
-My boss hated me for no—”
+Stephen always hated me for no—”

 “Oh great, just great!” interrupted his mother, “Jesus, give me strength!”
 She eyed David dangerously as she lit another cigarette, its red glow illuminating her wrinkled, leathery skin.
 She took a long pull on it before pointing the smoking tip at him.
-“If you think you’re going to live off us like some dead beat, you better think again.”
+“If you think you’re going to live off us like some dead beat after fucking everything up, you better think again.”

 “I’m not a deadbeat!
 I don’t… I just…I just want to go hang out with my friends, okay?
 I just want to go.”